AlibabaCloudDocs/aliyun_acp_learning/LLM_ACP_EN/p1_Course Preparation/README.md

 git clone https://github.com/AlibabaCloudDocs/aliyun_acp_learning.git
 ```

-If you encounter network issues, you can also obtain it from atomgit: `git clone https://atomgit.com/alibabaclouddocs/aliyun_acp_learning.git`
+If you encounter network issues, you can also get it from atomgit: `git clone https://atomgit.com/alibabaclouddocs/aliyun_acp_learning.git`

 If you are familiar with Jupyter Notebook and wish to run it locally, we recommend using a Python 3.10 environment.